-Students may request a program change by completing a Change of Status Form with Online Student Services.
+Students may request a program change by completing a Change of Status Form with College of Professional Studies Student Services.
 The ability to enter a new program is not guaranteed and is subject to space availability and the student meeting eligibility criteria (as applicable).